ibm-cloud-docs/containers/cs_ingress_health.md

     ```
     {:screen}

 6. In a browser, enter the URL for the Prometheus dashboard.
-This host name has the format `prom-dash.mycluster-12345.us-south.containers.appdomain.cloud`.
+This hostname has the format `prom-dash.mycluster-12345.us-south.containers.appdomain.cloud`.
 The Prometheus dashboard for your ALB opens.

 7. Review more information about the [ALB](#alb_metrics), [server](#server_metrics), and [upstream](#upstream_metrics) metrics listed in the dashboard.